tsyesika/PyPump/docs/gettingstarted/tutorial.rst

     >>> my_note.to = pump.Public
     >>> my_note.send()

 ..
-TODO: add explaination of how to list all collections and how to use them
+TODO: add explanation of how to list all collections and how to use them

 You can also send notes to specific people so if I wanted to send a note only to evan to invite him over, I could do something like this::